MoOx/phenomic/docs/content/docs/usage/write.md

 # eg: route: 404.html # will create the file /404.html
 # eg: route: something.htm # will create the file /something.htm

-# note that you can add more like `date` or anything you want/need to sort/filter
+# note that you can add others, such as `date` or anything you want/need to sort/filter
 ---

 ...